How to protect your trade mark via the Madrid system of international registration

 - the data of the applicant has to be the same;

-- the list of goods and/or services cannot be broader than in the basic application or registration.
+- the list of goods and services cannot be broader than in the basic application or registration.

 Pursuant to the Madrid system it is also possible to apply for trade mark protection in Estonia via any other Office of the Contracting Party.
 It is one of the possibilities for enterprises located or operating abroad to protect their trade mark in Estonia.

 An applicant can authorise a representative for communication with the Office of origin and WIPO.
-The appointment of a representative in the international application only empowers him to act before the International Bureau.
+The appointment of a representative in the international application gives authority to act before the International Bureau of WIPO.
 It may subsequently become necessary to appoint one or more further representatives to act before the Offices of designated Contracting Parties, for example, in the event of a refusal of protection issued by such an Office.
 The appointment of a representative in such a case will be governed by the requirements of the Contracting Party concerned.

-Rules and guidelines of the Madrid system for filling in and filing applications and other documents can be found in the following regulations and guides:
+Rules and guidelines of the Madrid system for filing applications and other documents can be found in the following regulations and guides.

-Romarin is a database of trade marks registered and applied for in WIPO;
+Madrid Monitor is a database of trade marks registered and applied for in WIPO

-Madrid Portfolio Manager (MPM) is an online service that allows holders of international registrations and their representatives to access their international trademark portfolios;
+Madrid Portfolio Manager is an on-line service that allows holders of international registrations and their representatives to access their international trade mark portfolios